-- They determine ways that fires could start within the building.
+- Possible fires: Inspectors help determine the various ways fires could start within the facility.

-- Inspectors ensure that emergency personnel have easy, immediate access to the building.
+- Emergency access routes: During emergencies, firefighters or emergency responders should have immediate access to the building.

 Businesses should take these steps to prepare for a fire safety inspection by checking on their compliance within each of these areas.

-Companies can protect against fire ignition by making sure electrical systems are in good working order and properly insulated.
-A building’s electrical systems should be inspected at least once a year, if not more often, as required by specific local ordinances.
+Companies can protect against fire ignition by ensuring electrical systems are in good working order and adequately insulated.
+A building’s electrical systems need inspecting at least once a year, if not more often, as specific local ordinances require.

 2. Maintaining Safety Systems